AVEVA/CONNECT-data-services-developer-docs/content/communities/community-roles.md

 ## Community Administrator

-A role that grants full administrative rights.
+A role with full administrative rights.
 These rights include all the privileges of a Community Moderator plus the ability to:

 - Delete the community
 - Invite tenants to the community and confirm those invitations